 Your healthcare provider can arrange for you to get an antibody test if deemed appropriate.
 Blood would be drawn either by your provider or at nearby diagnostic laboratory.
 Similarly, many walk-in, urgent care centers can arrange for you to have the test, for a fee, which may be covered by your insurance.
 The samples are typically sent to a commercial laboratory, so results can take a few days.

-Labcorp also allows consumers to request a test directly through its website.
-According to the website, there is no up-front out-of-pocket cost for consumer initiated tests, but you will be charged a $10 fee for physician oversight services (there is no physician oversight fee if the test order comes directly from your own physician or healthcare provider).
+, there is no up-front out-of-pocket cost for consumer initiated tests, but you will be charged a $10 fee for physician oversight services (there is no physician oversight fee if the test order comes directly from your own physician or healthcare provider).
 Labcorp will "bill the cost of the COVID-19 IgG antibody test directly to your insurance carrier, or if uninsured, to the appropriate government program."
-Antibody tests offered by Labcorp include Abbott SARS-CoV-2 IgG assay and Roche Elecsys Anti-SARS-CoV02 (IgG).
+Antibody tests offered by Labcorp include Abbott SARS-CoV-2 IgG, Roche Elecsys Anti-SARS-CoV02 (IgG), and DiaSorin SARS-CoV-2.

 Rapid, home tests